mmatyas/pegasus-docs/docs/dev/build.md

 &nbsp;

-You can use the following parameters:
+The following additional parameters are available for QMake.
+Usually they don't need to be touched unless you wish to set up a certain installation structure (eg. on Linux).

 Option | Description
 ---|---
 `INSTALLDIR` | The general installation directory used by `make install`.
 Defaults to `/opt/pegasus-frontend` on Linux and `C:\pegasus-frontend` on Windows.
-You can fine tune the installation directory of some components by other options.
-`INSTALL_BINDIR` | The installation directory of the runtime binary ("exe").
+`INSTALL_BINDIR` | The installation directory of the  executable.
+You can use this to place the binary under `/usr/bin/`, for example.
 Defaults to `INSTALLDIR`.
-`INSTALL_DATADIR` | The installation directory of the data files, eg. default themes.
+`INSTALL_DATADIR` | The installation directory of the data files (if there's any), and where to look for them.
+You can use this to add another directory where Pegasus looks for themes, for example.
 Defaults to `INSTALLDIR`.
-`INSTALL_ICONDIR` | [Linux only] The installation directory of the icon file.
-Defaults to `INSTALLDIR` (to make it portable), `/usr/share/pixmaps` is recommended if you want to install Pegasus system-wide.
+`INSTALL_DESKTOPDIR` | Linux only, if set, `make install` will create an XDG desktop file there (making Pegasus appear in the main menu).
+Unset by default, on most distros `/usr/share/applications` is a good value.
-`INSTALL_DESKTOPDIR` | [Linux only] The installation directory of the desktop entry.
-Defaults to `INSTALLDIR` (to make it portable), `/usr/share/applications` is recommended if you want to install Pegasus system-wide.
+`INSTALL_ICONDIR` | Linux only, if set, `make install` will create an XDG icon file there (making Pegasus have an icon on the tray and the menu).
+Unset by default, on most distros `/usr/share/pixmaps` or `/usr/share/icons/hicolor/128x128/apps` is a good value.